On This Page

 Templates also help you save time.
-For example, if you are planning a student search series, you would create a template for the campaign.
-Then, when you go to build the individual emails for the series, you would simply select the template you created and enter the email's text.
-You would likely want to change images, the text, and links for call-to-action buttons, too, depending on the message.
+For example, if you are planning a student search series, you can create a template for the campaign.
+Then, when you go to build the individual emails for the series, you would simply select the template you created and modify the email's text, images, and call-to-action buttons, depending on the message's requirements.

 These are templates that a team member has already created.
 They’re a great base to start from if you want to refresh a previous campaign.

 To customize, duplicate, or delete an element, click the element and the relevant icon that appears in the top right corner of the content row.

 To preview your template, click on the "Preview" tab in the top right of the content editor.
 You have the option to preview in mobile, tablet, and desktop versions.

 Click the gear icon to access Settings for the email.

 Here, you can select a background image for the email or a background color.
 You can also choose up to two fonts that you would like to use in the email.

 Our campaign builder has several email components with pre-built blocks to choose from for your templates.

 Click on the blocks you want to add.
 The blocks can be moved by dragging them to a different location in the template.

 Your template is broken into rows and columns.
 Rows contain a set number of columns, which can contain multiple elements.
 Elements are things like text, images, and buttons.
 You can think of elements as columns in a row.
 For example, if you choose a three-column row, you would have three element boxes side by side.